-One of my yearling ewes that was shown
+One of my yearling ewes that was shown as a yearling without being bred. |

 A yearling ewe is a female that is over a year old but under two years old.
 Yearling ewes may have already had lambs or they may have not been bred to allow them to have a year to grow and mature before they have babies.
 For this class, depending on the show, ewes may be shown with or without lambs at foot (their babies).
 The yearling ewe and her lambs, if they are being shown, must have a fleece that is under two inches in length.